Silambam Asia

 Legends

 Oral folklore traces silambam back several thousand years to the siddha (enlightened sage) Agastya.
-While on his way to Vellimalai, Agastya discussed Hindu philosophy with an old man he met, said to be the Lord Murugan in disguise.
+While on his way to Vellimalai, Agastya discussed Hindu philosophy with an old man he met, said to be the Murugan in disguise.
 The old man taught him of kundalini yoga and how to focus prana through the body's nadi (channels).
 Agastya practiced this method of meditation and eventually compiled three texts on palm leaves based on the god's teachings.
 One of these texts was the Kampu Sutra (Staff Classic) which was said to record advanced fighting theories in verse.
 These poems and the art they described were allegedly passed on to other siddha of the Agastmuni akhara (Agastya school of fighting) and eventually formed the basis of the both silambam and the southern style of kalaripayat (also spelled as kalari payat / kalaripayattu).

 Agastya - (Tamil தமிழ் : அகத்தியர் Agathiyar; Telugu : అగస్త్య; Kannada: ಅಗಸ್ತ್ಯ; Sanskrit: अगस्त्य; Malay: Anggasta; Thai: Akkhot) is one of the Saptarshis who are extolled at many places in the Vedas and a revered Védic sage and earliest Siddhar.
 He is also believed to be the author of Agastya Saṃhita.
 The word is also written as Agasti and Agathiyar.
 A-ga in Sanskrit means a mountain, and Asti means thrower.
 Agastya the Muni, son of Urvashi was born of both Gods, Mitra and Varuna.
 Agastya is also the Indian astronomical name of the star of Canopus, is said to be the 'cleanser of waters', since its rising coincides with the calming of the waters of the Indian Ocean.
 He was son of Pulasthya, son of Brahma.